Question – How To Choose A Domain Name?

 However, that’s not always the case.
 A lot of times, people just let go of old domains they have no intention of using, and can’t justify spending the money on to keep it registered any longer.

 Catching a domain just as it expires can be challenging though.
 There are a lot of different ways domains expire, and my intent isn’t to cover that here.
-For our purposes, an expired domain is one that’s found its way back into the available pool of domains and has been picked up by a business who focuses on selling these recently dropped domains.
+For our purposes, an expired domain is one that’s found its way back into the available pool of domains and has been picked up by a business that focuses on selling these recently dropped domains.

 These domains are usually much less expensive than the premium domain names we discussed earlier.